Tradias/asio-grpc/doc/completion_token.md

 @snippet server.cpp alarm-with-callback

+## Boost.Coroutine

+@snippet server.cpp alarm-with-spawn

 ## use_sender

 `agrpc::use_sender` causes free functions in this library to return a [Sender](https://github.com/facebookexperimental/libunifex/blob/main/doc/concepts.md#typedsender-concept).
-They can e.g. be combined with `unifex::task` to asynchronously process RPCs using `co_await`:
+They can for example be combined with `unifex::task` to asynchronously process RPCs using `co_await`.
+Note when using libunifex or stdexec exclusively then `agrpc::use_sender` is already the default completion token:

 @snippet unifex_client.cpp unifex-server-streaming-client-side